 Why to waste time creating all surveys from scratch when you can choose a website survey tool that offers a library of pre-defined templates?
 Adding a survey from a library requires just a few clicks so you save time and effort (a good library comes with pre-defined settings as well).

-Checking results of your surveys can be time-consuming and is likely to discourage from doing so.
+Checking the results of your surveys can be time-consuming and is likely to discourage you from doing so.
 But that’s the key to a successful survey, without analyzing all answers mean nothing.
 So choose a tool that offers reports with a summary of results delivered to email to give you a glimpse of what users are saying and what are the biggest trends.

 Useful feature: choice how often you want to receive reports.